Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Introduction

 The goal of group testing is the accurate recovery of a set of “defective” items $S \subseteq [n] \coloneqq \{1,2,\dots,n\}$ of size $\abs{S} = k$ from within a larger population via a series of tests, where each test outcome indicates whether at least one defective item is included in the test.
 We wish to minimize the number of tests $T$ while still ensuring the reliable recovery of the defective set $S$.
 Trivially, one can test each item individually by including each item in a test, and declare the defective set to be the items returning positive tests, leading to $T = n$ tests being sufficient.
 However, in many cases one can reduce the number of tests required by including multiple items in each test.
 Group testing was originally introduced by Dorfman \cite{dorf} as a means to more efficiently test incoming US soldiers for syphilis during WW2, and has since seen a variety of applications such as in DNA testing \cite{curnow1998pooling, gille1991pooling}, network communications \cite{hayes1978adaptive, wolf1985born}, sparse inference \cite{malioutov2013exact} and database systems\cite{cormode2005s}.

 There are several different flavors of group testing, each having different results on the minimum number of tests needed for reliable recovery.
 For instance, one can consider both \emph{adaptive} testing where previous test results can be used to inform one’s decisions in designing subsequent tests, and \emph{non-adaptive} testing where all tests are designed before any testing takes place.
-Additionally, one can consider both the \emph{linear regime} where $k =\Theta(n)$ (i.e. $k$ scales linearly with $n$) or the \emph{sparse regime} where $k =\Theta(n^{\theta})$ for some $\theta\in\left(0,1\right)$ (i.e. $k$ scales sub-linearly relative to $n$).
+Moreover, one can consider \emph{noiseless} testing, where the correct outcome is always observed deterministically, or \emph{noisy} testing, where some randomness is introduced to the test outcomes (e.g., test outcomes are flipped independently with some probability).
+Finally, one can consider both the \emph{linear regime} where $k =\Theta(n)$ (i.e., $k$ scales linearly with $n$) or the \emph{sparse regime} where $k =\Theta(n^{\theta})$ for some $\theta\in\left(0,1\right)$ (i.e., $k$ scales sub-linearly relative to $n$).\footnote{There is also a range of $k$ such that $k = n^{1-o(1)}$ but $k = o(n)$, as considered in \cite{bay2022optimal}, but this regime is narrow and less commonly considered compared to the other two discussed here.}